gadhagod/Hyrule-Compendium-API/docs/home.md

 The images are always in a 280x280 pixel PNG format.

-They can be refrenced just as you would refrence any other image from the web.
+They can be referenced just as you would reference any other image from the web.
 For example, using HTML:
 ```html
 <img src="https://botw-compendium.herokuapp.com/api/v2/entry/123/image">
 ```
 Would result in: \
 ![](https://botw-compendium.herokuapp.com/api/v2/entry/123/image)

 !> **Warning**: The images feature is still in development.
-DLC images are not yet implimented.
+DLC images are not yet implemented.

 ## Demo